A full guide: How to make the most out of Budapest baths

 After buying your ticket, you go to find the lockers or cabins.
 You change to a swimsuit.
 Your next steps should lead to the showers, where you should rinse yourself with water.
 The aim is to remove all the chemicals off your body, such as deodorants, make up or creams.
 Then you can start enjoying the spa.

-There is always more to read: Sziget Festival Summary - Day 2 - Endless party at Sziget
+There is always more to read: Sziget Festival 2015 - Day 3 Summary: Colour party with Kasabian

 I usually start with having a little swim (for that you need a swimming cap and I like to have goggles, too).
 After that, I go to have a dip in the medicinal baths.
 Do not just jump in the first pool that you see, but have a walk around the bathing area to watch for a little label saying (usually just in Hungarian) – vízhőfok and idő.